Why Mitch Haniger is the new face of the Mariners

 “He represents everything we want to build around and be about as a team,” Dipoto said of Haniger.
 “Not to put any more pressure on him, but if Mitch Haniger is no better than he was in 2018, we think that’s a terrific player who fits us perfectly.”

 Haniger, who turned 28 on Sunday, will be 30 entering the 2021 season.
-He’ll make the league minimum again in 2019 and is under club control through 2023, as is left-hander Marco Gonzalez and recently acquired outfielder Mallex Smith.
-So they figure to form the Mariners’ core.
+He’ll make the league minimum again in 2019 and is under club control through 2023, as is left-hander Marco Gonzales and recently acquired outfielder Mallex Smith.
+So they should form the Mariners’ core.

 The rest is based on Dipoto and Co.’s optimism about the young talent and prospects they’ve acquired, or will acquire, between now and then.